VKCOM/vk-php-sdk/README.md

 ### 6.2.
 Callback API

-CallbackApi handler will wait until VK send notification about event when it happened you may handle this event.
+CallbackApi handler will wait for event notifications form VK.
+Once an event has occurred, you will be able to handle it.
 More information [here](https://vk.com/dev/callback_api).

-You should to configure Callback API inside your community settings.
+To start using Callback API you need to configure it under the "Manage community" tab on your community page.

-First step will be approve your domain.
-VK sends you request to your server with event type **confirmation** and you should to send back confirmation string.
-In other types of event you should to send back `ok` string.
+The first step is confirming your domain.
+VK sends a request to your server with the event type **confirmation** and you need to send back a confirmation string.
+For other types of events you need to send back `ok` string.

-Look at this example:
+Take a look at this example:
 ```php
 use VK\CallbackApi\Server\VKCallbackApiServerHandler;